nolanlawson/chord-magic/README.md

 [ 'A', 'Bb', 'B', 'C', 'Db', 'D', 'Eb', 'E', 'F', 'Gb', 'G', 'Ab' ]
 ```

+Note that is value is always in English format, regardless of the format when you parsed it.

 **quality** *(required)*

 The [chord quality](http://en.wikipedia.org/wiki/Major_and_minor).
 It will be one of: